JesperBorrePedersen/Hamburgian_Culture_Climate_Analysis/README.md

 All code required for the analysis and reproduction of the figures can be found in the `scripts\analysis.R` script.
 The code is structured using RStudio section delinations to help naviagation within the script.

 ### Software
-The analysis was developed and carried out in R. Using the following packages: ...
+The analysis was developed and carried out in R. Using the following packages: ADD LIST!

 ### Folder Structure